LearnTeachCode/debugging-report-template/README.md

 ```
 Your list of steps to run your experiment...
-1.a.
-Change to single-quoted string to see if a is recognized as the correct answer.
+1. Change to single-quoted string to see if a is recognized as the correct answer.

+2. If "a" in the assignment is not the same as a in the form, then == should take care of the possibly different types and then compare the values, which are the same.
 ```

 <br/>